 Peat and past fire in Amazonian forests

 Amazonian rainforests and peatlands are the largest terrestrial tropical carbon (C) pool undergoing rapid change.
 Tropical peatlands have relatively well-preserved stratigraphies not found in mineral soils.
 The stratigraphy of these systems can be used to understand past pyrogenic carbon (PyC, a recalcitrant form of C formed by burning) inputs and their sources.
 There is large uncertainty about the quantity of soil C stored as PyC and the contribution of local versus transported PyC.
-Our research has indicated that Amazonian soil PyC may be 10 times larger than previously estimated (Koele et al. 2017).
+Our research has indicated that Amazonian soil PyC may be 10 times larger than previously estimated (Koele and Feldpausch et al. 2017).
 Yet, there is essentially no information about how or when PyC additions to mineral or peatland soils have occurred.
-Understanding this process and the historical changes to this potential fertility source is essential to understanding drivers of the Amazon carbon sink.
+Understanding this process and the historical changes to this potential fertility source are essential to understanding drivers of the Amazon carbon sink.
 The peatlands of western Amazonia combined with our basin-wide PyC estimates provide a unique opportunity to address these data gaps.
 The aims of this project are to improve understanding of sources and timing of past fire and soil PyC over hundreds to thousands of years in Amazonia and quantifies the contribution of PyC to the total rainforest carbon pool and sink.